Escape of mass and entropy for diagonal flows in real rank one situations: Introduction

-As an application of these results and the methods for their proofs we show in Section~\ref{notfull} that the Hausdorff dimension of the set of forward-A-orbits which miss a fixed open set is not full, thereby answering a question of Barak Weiss.
-Its positive solution is already used in \cite{Hubert_Weiss} and \cite{Kleinbock_Weiss}.
+As an application of these results and the methods for their proofs we show in Section~\ref{notfull} the following observation, thereby answering a question of Barak Weiss.
+Its positive solution is already used in \cite{Hubert_Weiss}.

+\begin{thmBnn} Let $\mc O$ be an open nonempty subset of $\homsp$, and let $\ok$ be the set of points in $\homsp$ whose forward trajectories (forward $A$-orbits) do not intersect $\mc O$.
+Then the Hausdorff dimension of $\ok$ is strictly smaller than the (Hausdorff) dimension of $\homsp$. \end{thmBnn}

-Let us outline the strategy of proof for the main theorem.
-The key tool for its proof is the existence of a finite partition $\eta$ of $\homsp$ such that for each $T$-invariant probability measure $\mu$ on $\homsp$ the entropy of $\mu$, the entropy of the partition $\eta$ and the mass ``high'' in the cusps of $\homsp$ are seen to be related as in the main theorem.
-More precisely, if $\homsp_{>s}$ denotes the part of $\homsp$ above height $s$ (the notion of height is defined in Section~\ref{sec_height} below), then
+We outline the strategy of proof for Theorem~A. The key tool for its proof is the existence of a finite partition $\eta$ of $\homsp$ such that for each $T$-invariant probability measure $\mu$ on $\homsp$ the entropy of $\mu$, the entropy of the partition $\eta$ and the mass ``high'' in the cusps of $\homsp$ are seen to be related as in Theorem~A. More precisely, if $\homsp_{>s}$ denotes the part of $\homsp$ above height $s$ (the notion of height is defined in Section~\ref{sec_height} below), then

 with a global constant $c_s$ such that $c_s\to 0$ as $s\to\infty$.
 We remark that $\eta$ is independent of $\mu$.
 To achieve this we use a partition of $\homsp$ into a fixed compact part, the part $\homsp_{>s}$ above height $s$, and the strip between the compact part and $\homsp_{>s}$.
 The compact part is refined into very small sets, depending on the width of the strip, such that this part and the strip do not contribute to entropy.